Make Sourdough Bread (Without Yeast) Using a Bread Machine

 Yield: 12 slices

-Make this no-yeast sourdough bread in your bread machine using the DOUGH cycle for mixing and kneading.
-Shape and bake it in a conventional oven for a superior crust and traditional look.
-This recipe is 72% hydration if you don’t consider the starter.
+Make no-yeast sourdough bread effortlessly with your bread machine’s DOUGH cycle for mixing and kneading.
+Shape the dough by hand and bake it in a conventional oven to achieve a crisp crust and artisan-style appearance.
+With a 72% hydration level (excluding the starter), this recipe delivers a light, airy loaf with classic sourdough character.

 5 from 9 votes